lamb97/lamb97/README.md

 ### Hi there, I'm Yang Liu 👋
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Robotics,RL,Control...
 - 📫 How to reach me 16221871@cumt.edu.cn / 3297892150@qq.com
 - ⚡ Fun fact: I love playing socccer and FIFA/2K.
+I am also very interested in playing Go(Weiqi).
 Welcome to play with me!😆

 <!---
 lamb97/lamb97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.